 Quick Tips For Your 3 Days In Dublin Itinerary

 Use the Dublin Spire as a landmark to get around Dublin City.
-It juts almost 394 feet into the air, above most city buildings and is easily and visibly seen from around the city.
-It would make a great meeting place if you get separated from the other members of your group.
+It juts almost 394 feet into the air, above most city buildings, and is easily and visibly seen from around the city.

 Contact your credit card company and check to see if your credit card does or does not have foreign transaction fees.
 If it does, inquire about the possibility of applying for one that does not carry foreign transaction fees attached to it.